-Reject AB 290: Bill Eliminates Financial Assistance for more than 3,700 Low-Income California Dialysis Patients
+Reject AB 290 (Wood): Bill Eliminates Financial Assistance for more than 3,700 Low-Income California Dialysis Patients

 Bill increases insurance company profits while harming dialysis patients and jeopardizing access to care.

 AB 290 attacks vulnerable, low-income dialysis patients by eliminating charitable premium assistance (CPA) in California.

 - In 2018, more than 3,700 Californians on dialysis (about 5% of all dialysis patients) received medical financial assistance from the American Kidney Fund (AKF), an independent, nonprofit charitable organization.

 - Charitable financial assistance helps these low-income patients pay for insurance, copays and medical expenses associated with the life-saving dialysis treatments.